 fulfill the terms of their employment.

-- Student O365 accounts must meet the requirements outlined in Section 1, Employee Email Accounts.
+- Student O365 accounts must meet the requirements outlined above for Employee Email Accounts.

 - Student employee O365 accounts are disabled once it has been identified that the student is no longer an employee.
 Preferably, this will be achieved by the Expert Business Office (“EBO”) ending the student’s employee role within MAP.

 - The account is deleted within 30 days of the employee role end date unless specifically retained for legal purposes or the supervisor has been granted access to the mailbox.

 - MIX is the official University Email Account provided to all admitted and enrolled students.
-MIX accounts shall meet the following requirements:
+MIX accounts must meet the following requirements:

 - The retiree email address format is email@example.com.

 - Retirees must claim their email account within one (1) year of it being created.
 All retiree email accounts not claimed within 366 days of creation are automatically deleted.